Last Updated: May 3rd, 2022 at 8:20 pm

 Now that you know how long a DUI stays on your record, it is imperative that you call Weinstein Legal as soon as possible if you are facing charges.
 It may be possible to have your charges reduced or dropped entirely.
 You may be able to plead guilty to reckless driving, a charge that does not carry such steep consequences.
 Or, you may be able to enter a Pretrial Diversion program and avoid having a mark on your criminal record at all.
 However, you need the help of an experienced and dedicated attorney.

 For a FREE case evaluation and to see how the team at Weinstein Legal can help you with your DUI charges call 954-845-0505.
-We handle DUI cases throughout South Florida in both Broward and Palm Beach County.
+We handle DUI cases throughout Florida.